Nostalgia-Gamers/ips-discord/README.md

 ### Support for 4.3.*

-The originally developer of this plugin seems to have abandoned the project, I have made modifications to support 4.3.*.
+The original developer of this plugin abandoned the project, I have forked this and made modifications to support 4.3.*.
 They may not be perfect, but they seem to work.

 * I am open to contributions and will review pull-requests